clustervision/trinityX/doc/hintsntips_luna.rst

 Generating pdsh groups from Luna groups
 ---------------------------------------

 `pdsh <https://github.com/grondo/pdsh>`_ is a popular parallel shell tool, allowing to run the same command or set of commands on multiple machines at the same time.
-It is installed by default on Trinity X systems, and the sysadmins may chose to use it over other alternatives.
+It is installed by default on TrinityX systems, and the sysadmins may chose to use it over other alternatives.

-As of Trinity X release 1 there is no integration of Luna with ``pdsh``, and the configuration files required by ``pdsh`` have to be created by the sysadmins.
-Although it's possible to write a script around the output of ``luna node list``, the Trinity X source tree comes with a pre-written tool: ``scripts/luna2pdsh.sh``.
+As of TrinityX release 1 there is no integration of Luna with ``pdsh``, and the configuration files required by ``pdsh`` have to be created by the sysadmins.
+Although it's possible to write a script around the output of ``luna node list``, the TrinityX source tree comes with a pre-written tool: ``scripts/luna2pdsh.sh``.

 A typical output would be similar to this::